mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 ## Marketplace

-### Marketplace New Components

 ### Marketplace Updates

 #### API Portal v1.16.5

-With this version a bug has been fixed which caused the portal to fail due to a wrong documentation configuration of one or more APIs.
+With this version a bug causing the portal to fail due to a wrong documentation configuration of one or more APIs has been fixed.

 #### Backoffice Application